Lions for Lambs (2007)

-In one story, a professor (Redford) at a high-end university in California tries to get a talented and promising, but increasingly disinterested and truant student (a young Andrew Garfield – The Amazing Spider-Man, Never Let Me Go) in his political science class to become more engaged and become more aware of the events surrounding his life.
+In one story, a professor (Redford) at a high-end university in California tries to get a talented and promising, but increasingly disinterested and truant student (a young Andrew Garfield –The Amazing Spider-Man, Never Let Me Go) in his political science class to become more engaged and become more aware of the events surrounding his life.
 Professor Stephen Malley (Redford) does his best to be a psychologist to determine why Todd (Garfield) has stopped coming to his class.
-He has so much promise and wonders what has made his prize student so apathetic, to which Todd replies, “What’s the point what I do?
+He has so much promise and wonders what has made his prize student so apathetic, to which Todd replies, “What’s the point of what I do?
 None of it matters.”
-To counter Todd’s apathetic attitude, Malley tells his pupil the story of two of his former students, two of the most inspiring and memorable students he ever taught.
+To counter Todd’s indifferent attitude, Malley tells his pupil the story of two former students of his, two of the most inspiring and memorable he ever taught.

-Meanwhile, in Washington DC, Republican senator Jasper Irving (Cruise – Mission Impossible, Minority Report) invites respected newspaper journalist Janine Roth (Streep – Doubt, August: Osage County) of an emerging military initiative that will guarantee a victory in Afghanistan.
-Irving and Roth have had a respectful working relationship over the years, and he would like her to report on this rather than all of the dire news that comes out each day about the events occurring overseas.
+Meanwhile, in Washington, DC, Republican senator Jasper Irving (Cruise – Mission: Impossible – Fallout, Minority Report) invites respected newspaper journalist Janine Roth (Streep –Doubt, August: Osage County) to discuss an emerging military initiative that will guarantee victory in Afghanistan.
+Irving and Roth have had a respectful working relationship over the years, and he would like her to report on this rather than the dire news that comes out each day about events overseas.
 The military strategy, as Jasper explains, involves reaching the high grounds in Afghanistan before the Taliban can get there.
-This consists of deploying troops earlier in a less than ideal environment.
-The weather conditions are unpredictable, and the terrain is not as identifiable covered by snow.
+This consists of deploying troops earlier in a less-than-ideal environment.
+The weather is unpredictable, and the terrain is not clearly identifiable due to the snow.

-This movie could have been a play, and maybe it should have been.
+This movie could have worked better as a play.
 Even the action scenes could be portrayed slightly differently to show this.
-However, I still don’t know if it would garner the interest.
-You certainly wouldn’t get the exact number of recognizable actors, and, perhaps, that could be a detriment to the film since the acting is the only thing that holds it together.
-I wouldn’t call Lions for Lambs a political speech delivered by Robert Redford, but something is underwhelming about this film, considering all of the involved talents.
-If you are interested in watching this movie, I would do a little research first by looking at movie reviewers you respect and seeing if it is worth your time.
+However, I still don’t know if it would garner interest.
+You certainly wouldn’t get the exact number of recognizable actors, and that could be a detriment to the film, since the acting is the only thing holding it together.
+I wouldn’t call Lions for Lambs a political speech delivered by Robert Redford, but something about this film feels underwhelming, considering all the talent involved.
+If you are interested in watching this movie, do some research first by checking out reviewers you respect and seeing if it is worth your time.
 It’s hard for me to say one way or the other.
-For me, it was entertaining and slightly thought-provoking, but it’s not a movie that I would have any interest in seeing again.
+For me, it was entertaining and slightly thought-provoking, but it’s not a movie I would be interested in seeing again.

 Plot 7.5